 Maternal, Infant Early Childhood Home Visiting program continued services following the onset of the COVID-19 pandemic.
-Of the 16 funded sites delivering a home visiting model through the MIECHV grant, 15 moved to virtual home visits with one offering a combined option that included in-person visits for highneed or technology-challenged families.
-The home visiting program, which is a service-delivery strategy that works to improve the health and well-being of children and their families served 1,280 enrolled families/caregivers with 17,821 home visits completed across 36 counties.
+The16 funded sites delivering home visiting models through the MIECHV grant, continued to do so either fully virtually or a combined option that included in-person visits for high-need or technology-challenged families.
+The home visiting program served 1,365 enrolled families/caregivers with 17,886 home visits completed across 39 of 46 counties in South Carolina.

-Children's Trust designed a plan to allow 31 Strengthening Families Program sites to begin virtual engagement with their families by utilizing innovative solutions to provide family meals and family celebrate family graduations.
-The Strengthening Families Program, which builds communications and bonding skills between parents and their children ages 6-11 over 14 weekly sessions, had 824 families and 1,222 children enrolled in 24 funded sites and 28 counties across the state.
+The Strengthening Families Program sites continued engagement with their families by utilizing virtual solutions to provide family meals and celebrate family graduations.
+The Strengthening Families Program had 763 families and 1,116 children enrolled in 24 funded sites and 28 counties across the state.
+The completion rate for families enrolled in the program was 87 percent.